 The third thing I can guarantee you is, many people with impaired movements have the ability to improve their impaired movement abilities.
 In fact, many of them have the ability to recover a great deal of their natural ability.
 So how can they do that?

 They need someone who understands their basic problems and the solutions to teach them.
 They need someone who lives the same problems, has found the natural corrections to those problems and has the ability to show them how they can do it too.

 I am that person and I can help you.

 Is This You?

 I’m the bell ringer, a former general surgeon with a voice of support and meaningful advice for people with impaired movements.
 I am the person attempting to wake others up to the possibilities they still have, but they need to know how to make the effort; they need to know how to go about learning this for themselves.
 This is a passionate mission I have embarked upon.
 Being a surgeon was phenomenal, I loved it.
-But I have to tell you that helping someone regain themselves as you’ll read on this site is just as profound and important.
+But I have to tell you that helping someone regain themselves as you will read on this site is just as profound and important.